-Contact: Mrs Lea for further information mlea@stjohnsschoolcyprus.com
+Contact: Mrs Lea (mlea@stjohnsschoolcyprus.com)

 Note Food and Nutrition is essentially a practical subject and if chosen students will need to provide ingredients most weeks, although students may not be cooking every week.
 This year students enjoyed trips to an International restaurant and Tea Rooms, they also experienced visiting chefs and tasting sessions!